tinuzz/taggert/README.md

 The bundled code for parsing ISO8601 date strings comes from the 'pyiso8601' module, hosted on Google Code [3] and is copyright (C) 2007 Michael Twomey.

+Taggert's application icon was created by Martijn Grendelman, by combining parts from two different icons from OSA Icon Library 11.02 [7].

 The first incarnation of Taggert was based on osm-gps-map [4] rather than libchamplain and its code was based on the bundled mapviewer example [5], written by Hadley Rich.
 I don't think that any code written by Hadley Rich